Panama country brief

 High level engagement

 Through the Direct Aid Program, the Australian Government provides financial support to a range of projects in Panama.
-In 2017-18, the Direct Aid Program supported projects that strengthened the rights of women and girls.
+In 2019-20, the Direct Aid Program supported projects that targeted education outcomes for at risk youth.

 Further economic and trade information can be found in our Economic Factsheet for Panama.